mit-dci/lit/test/README.md

 manages creating instances of lit and and bitcoind and getting them to talk to each other without worrying about the details.

-The actual tests are in each of the `itest_foo.py` files.
+The actual tests are in each of the `itest_foo.py` files, but don't run them directly.

 ## Deps